-My film and radio work broadly addresses the inherent tensions of modernisation in India, through interpretation of cultural and gender issues, ritual, religion, the arts and self-expression.
+My film and radio work broadly addresses the inherent tensions of modernisation in India, while interpreting cultural and gender issues, ritual, religion, the arts and self-expression.

 My films can broadly be said to focus on transformation – of spiritual expression, identity, belonging, finding one’s own swadharma or unique purpose – through processes that may be figurative, spiritual or temporal.
 My films foreground subjects’ own voices, and support their own framings.
 They are created as ‘passion projects’ on small budgets outside conventional funding models, to enable creative freedom.

 “A divine soup of both human and forest…”

 A Bride of Aravan, 15mins drama-documentary film (2021)

 A young man in a saree who resists change.

 A Life Exposed: Robyn Beeche, 28/52mins documentary, 2013